hannelita/hannelita.github.io/index.markdown

 And as a human being, I also have some hobbies!
 They are listed [here]({{ site.url }}{{ site.baseurl }}/hobbies).

+Some folks told me they visited my website hoping to find a section "how to pronounce my name".
+If you are curious, here it goes: the stressed syllable is the first one; proceed with the standard EN pronunciation and you'll get a very acceptable result :) .

 Have fun! <3